 - 1. Ask for a referral to a specialist who can evaluate your child more; and - 2.
-Call any local public elementary school for a free evaluation to find out if your child can get services to help.
+Call your state or territory's early intervention program to find out if your child can get services to help.
+Learn more and find the number at cdc.gov/FindEl.